bseltz-cohesity/scripts/ccs/powershell/protectCcsM365Mailboxes/README.md

 * -username: (optional) used for password storage only (default is 'Ccs')
 * -region: specify region (e.g. us-east-2)
 * -sourceName: name of registered M365 protection source
-* -policyName: name of protection policy to use
+* -policyName: (optional) name of protection policy to use
 * -mailboxes: (optional) one or more mailbox names or SMTP addresses (comma separated)
 * -mailboxList: (optional) text file of mailbox names or SMTP addresses (one per line)
 * -autoselect: (optional) protect first X unprotected mailboxes (unspecified)